Constant High Pitch Sound Driving You Mad

 Outcome: Tinnitus reduced to the level where it does not bothers him anymore.

-Male in his early 30 visited Headache and Neck Clinic for his progressing tinnitus (Ringing in his ears) on both sides.
-However only one side was ringing at a time not simultaneously on both sides.
-Other than the tinnitus, he also complains; neck pain, mid back pain, entire body feels stiff, night sweats, light bothers eyes (photosensitivity), headache (associated with the tinnitus) and anxiety.
+A male in his early 30s visited Headache and Neck Clinic for his progressing tinnitus (ringing in his ears) on both sides.
+However, the tinnitus would alternate, with only one ear ringing at a time rather than both simultaneously.
+In addition to the tinnitus, he also complained of:

-His tinnitus was lessened while was moving like walking or standing up from the seated position and worsened when he was in a seated position or lying down on his back.
+He noticed that his tinnitus seemed to lessen when moving, such as walking or standing up from a seated position, but worsened when he was seated or lying down on his back.

-He already had visited a ENT specialist and had a MRI brain scan.
-The report said no particular disease was found near the ear.
+The patient had already visited an ENT specialist and had an MRI brain scan.
+The report revealed no particular disease near the ear.
+Despite the lack of findings from the ENT specialist, his symptoms persisted, leading him to seek alternative treatment options.

 Disclaimer

-*Since the case is very complicated this post focuses on the tinnitus ONLY.
-This interpretation is purely from Dr Jarod's personal idea gained from the knowledge of anatomy/physiology and reported cases and studies.
-This post is not claiming that all tinnitus can be treated or helped by the following methodology*
+*Since the case is very complicated, this post focuses on the tinnitus ONLY.
+This interpretation is purely from my personal idea gained from the knowledge of anatomy/physiology and reported cases and studies.
+This post is not claiming that all tinnitus can be treated or helped by the following methodology.

-Similar reported case is from a journal of Anesthesia, Pain & Intensive Care (Pakistan).
-The hospital measured the distance from the mastoid (part of the head as a reference) to the C1-TVP to find out how much it has moved forward.
-They found 8.5mm and states that was significantly affecting the pressure of the brain.
+A similar case was reported in the Journal of Anesthesia, Pain & Intensive Care (Pakistan).
+In this study, the hospital measured the distance from the mastoid to the C1-TVP to assess how much it had moved forward.
+They found an 8.5mm shift, which was noted to significantly impact pressure on the brain.

 The following is the same measurement from the CBCT of this case's.